 It is a process for addressing short- and long-range personal, educational, and professional goals.

 It is our goal to provide students with the resources and guidance that will enable them to chart a degree program that is coherent, strategic, and uniquely tailored–and still graduate in four years.

-Students work with a faculty advisor and staff members in career development and in student affairs to create their own versions of the Randolph Plan, mapping out their plans, using interests, values, and goals as the basis for decisions about the curricular and co-curricular programs at the College, including majors, minors, course electives, internships, jobs, volunteer work, leadership commitments, and extra-curricular activities.
+Students work with a faculty advisor and staff members in career development and student affairs to create their own versions of the Randolph Plan.
+They map out their plans, using interests, values, and goals as the basis for decisions about the curricular and co-curricular programs at the College, including majors, minors, course electives, internships, jobs, volunteer work, leadership commitments, and extracurricular activities.

 The short overview of the Randolph Plan that follows describes the goals and events of the undergraduate academic experience at the College and shows the parallel processes taking place from the perspectives of staff involved in career development and in the co-curricular life of students at the College.
 Learn more in the links.

 As a first-year, the academic focus is on acquisition and honing of basic skills and competencies and the exploration of a wide variety of disciplines.
 Learn more about the Randolph Plan for first-years here.